 Range is an asynchronous communication tool that remote teams use to be more effective.
 At the core are Check-ins — asynchronous, insightful status updates that show what teams are doing, what they need, and how they’re feeling.
 Range relieves the burdens modern remote work places on teams so they can operate at their best.
 And managers get the ambient layer of context they need without spending hours in meetings, checking tons of tools, or urgent Slack messages.

-With integrations into all your tools — so it works with your workflow — it’s super easy to plan your day and know what’s happening (and another useful Chrome extension).
-Range is especially great for remote teams because it has research-back features that actually foster strong team culture.
+Range is especially great for remote teams because its features actually help foster strong team culture.
 As part of a Check-in, you can answer an icebreaker question (more than 350 are built in) and share how you’re feeling with an emoji and a green/yellow/red mood indicator.
-By combining culture with work updates, Check-ins make team-building feel natural and easy.
-By building a habit of connection, Range helps remote teams build a foundation of trust and psychological safety, making work more fun and productive.
+By combining culture with work updates, Range helps remote teams build a foundation of trust and psychological safety, making work more fun and productive.

 Microsoft Teams is, perhaps, the biggest pandemic hero second to Zoom.
 With Microsoft Teams, users can meet, chat, call and collaborate in one space.
 Teams is ideal for groups looking for an extremely secure platform to collaborate on, and it’s especially helpful for teams that are already inside the Microsoft ecosystem (that’s a lot of us).